interactiveimmersivehq/Introduction-to-touchdesigner/CHOPs/4-6-Common-CHOPs.md

 There are settings to control your pattern, depending on what `Type` you have chosen.

-`Taper` has a beginning value and an end value, and taper, or expands, depending on which one is higher.

 `From Range` and `To Range` are very useful for something like a sine wave that creates a `-1` to `1` value, but you need a `0` to `1` value.
 (There's more on this later, in the Math CHOP section).
 *(See **/pattern/example3** in the example project file)*